Karor Lal Esan

 Karor Lal Esan is a city of Layyah District in the Punjab province of Pakistan.
 The city is the capital of Karor Lal Esan Tehsil and the administrative subdivision of the district.

 Geography

-It is located at 31°13'0N 70°57'0E with an altitude of 148 metres (488 feet).
-This city is located on the west bank of the Indus River.
-The city is located to east of Indus River and Suleman Mountainous ranges, hence the lands in vicinity of river are much fertile growing especially wheat and rice.
-The area has great potential for natural resources and have a great potential for oil and gas exploration as well defined geological structures (anticlines) have been mapped during the seismic surveys in different areas of Karor that can be potential reservoirs of oil and gas.
+The city is located at 31° 13' 33.2472"N 70° 57' 3.189E, at an altitude of 148 metres (488 feet)., to the east of the Indus River and Suleman Mountainous ranges.
+The lands closer to river are more fertile, especially growing wheat and rice.

 Climate

-Karor Lal Esan has extreme weather (as does the whole district of Layyah).
+Karor Lal Esan, as does the whole district of Layyah, has stark differences in weather.
 Summer lasts from May to September; June is the hottest month with an average monthly temperature of 50 °C with a maximum of up to 53 °C. In winter, however, the December and January temperatures are as low as 0 to 2 °C average monthly.